Contractual Conveyances Upon Divorce

 Contractual conveyance issues always raise difficult issues of fact.
 The court must determine in each case whether the conveyance was intended to create rights which would survive divorce, or whether it was intended as a mere divorce-neutral adjustment of the manner in which the parties held legal title to their assets.
 No easy rule can be created for making this determination; the answer in each case must necessarily depend on the evidence.

-Go to: Classification of Assets Category
+Classification of Assets Category